Orthopoxvirus: Taxonomy

+The related Borealpox virus, also known as Alaskapox virus, has not been classified as of 2024.

 Evolution

 Among the path of evolution of the Orthopoxvirus species, many genes are truncated (but still functional), fragmented, or lost.
 Cowpox strains tend to have the most intact genes.
 Predicting the phylogeny by sequence or by gene content produces somewhat different results:

 Some of the differences in the two trees are attributed to the procedure of passage in producing vaccinia strains.
 The Modified vaccinia Ankara strain in this regard has much gene loss related to in vitro passage, and horsepox being a vaccinia strain found in a natural outbreak has less.

 Infection in humans

 Zoonoses

 Following the eradication of the human-specific variola virus (smallpox), all human Orthopoxvirus infections are zoonoses.
-Monkeypox occurs naturally only in Africa, particularly in the Democratic Republic of the Congo.
-However, human and prairie dog cases have occurred in the US due to contact with animals imported from Ghana, while in May of 2022 an outbreak of monkeypox began spreading globally.
+Mpox occurs naturally only in Africa, particularly in the Democratic Republic of the Congo.
+However, human and prairie dog cases have occurred in the US due to contact with animals imported from Ghana, while in May 2022 an outbreak of mpox began spreading globally.
 Cowpox only occurs in Europe and adjacent Russian states, and despite its name, occurs only rarely in cattle.
 One common host is the domestic cat, from which human infections are most often acquired.
 Cowpox virus has also infected a variety of animals in European zoos, such as elephants, resulting in human infection.